 Exa Made Sure Everyone Had a Good Foundation Shade

-Credo is a popular clean beauty retailer that recently developed its first private label brand called Exa —a makeup brand centered on inclusivity and clean beauty.
+Credo is a popular clean beauty retailer that recently developed its first private label brand called Exa.
+This is a makeup brand centered on inclusivity and clean beauty.
 Exa’s first venture offered 43 different shades of foundation to be inclusive of every skin tone.

 You heard us — 40!
 That’s more than Rihanna’s 40-shade foundation collection when she made waves with her Fenty launch in 2017!
-It’s more impressive when you consider that Fenty has its own pool of developers, but Exa was still able to produce a wider range with their private label partner.
+It’s more impressive when you consider that Fenty has its own pool of developers.
+However, Exa was still able to produce a wider range with their private label partner.

 Exa’s mission is to make everyone feel included and loved.
 They’re all about embracing all cultures and skin colors.
 And if that advocacy isn’t already impressive, they go above and beyond by delivering clean, non-toxic makeup products that only have safe, non-irritating natural ingredients.